Can't get enough of diving? A scuba magazine may be the answer to keep you going until that next dive.

 That being said, we subscribed to this scuba magazine, let our subscription lapse for awhile and we are now subscribing to Scuba Diving again.
 If you can get past some of the cons here, you can find some good information and enjoy this magazine.

-For your subscription to Scuba Diving (1-year) click on link.
+You can get a subscription to Scuba Diving (1-year) here

 Scuba Magazine: Alert Diver

 This is the free magazine that comes with your membership in Divers Alert Network (DAN), a non-profit scuba diving insurance provider.

 As you can imagine, this is a much more serious magazine.
 It focuses more on dive research, medicine, dive safety and the like.
 It can be a bit dry but it is an informative magazine.
 And the price is certainly right.
 We are members of DAN and have been getting this scuba magazine for years.

 This is the official magazine of PADI, a scuba diving certification agency.
 We don't subscribe to this one, but occasionally pick one up.
 I find it similar to Scuba Diving magazine.

 I have read similar reviews of Sport Diver and Scuba Diving magazines on the internet.
 Namely, you can find some good information, pictures, etc. but the consensus seems to be the magazine may be biased - promoting PADI related facilities and courses.
 I haven't read one for awhile so I won't offer my opinion.